smansri/elevate_2025/README.md

     - github-mcp-server was cloned from https://github.com/github/github-mcp-server
   - virustotal-mcp-server was purpose-built to create Livehunt Rules and create IOC Collections.
 They currently append the "-elevate2025" for tracking purpose

-Most of the folders will have it's own readme / instruction guide, taken from the original repository
+Most of the folders will have it's own readme / instruction guide, taken from the original repository.

 ## General Pre-requisities
 1. Visual Studio Code installed